harryplumer/rails-competency-test/README.md

 * Testing done through MiniTest (my first time using, have always used RSpec in the past).
 Can be run with rails test.

+#Todos

+* Better error handling and messages on forms
+* Styling
+* Ability to add images to articles

 <img src="https://cdn.shopify.com/s/files/1/0163/4078/t/74/assets/logo.png?3926" width="161" height="60"/>